-For example, reducing the number of technical support representatives available to provide telephone support to customers may increase on-hold wait times, but reducing nursing staff may lead to an increase in bedsores or higher hospital infection rates.
-In healthcare, the downstream impact of changes in staffing presents potentially dangerous and expensive outcomes.
+While the options to reduce labor costs in healthcare reflect those available in other industries, choosing one path over another deliver significant secondary effects.
+For example, reducing the number of technical support representatives available to provide telephone support to customers may increase on-hold wait times but reducing nursing staff may lead to an increase in bed sores or higher hospital infection rates.
+In healthcare, the downstream impact of changes in staffing present potentially dangerous and expensive outcomes.

 To reduce labor costs, managers have just a few levers to work with: